Our Sixth Form sets an example to the rest of the school so be a responsible part of our learning community by adhering

-Mobile phones should not be visible in the main school.
+Mobile phones, airpods or headphones should not be visible in the main school.

-You can use your phone in the sixth form corridor, SFCR and in Castle Green foyer.
+You can use your phone in the Sixth Form corridor, SFCR, the Wren Garden and in Castle Green foyer.

 You may not use your phone in lessons, in Main Street or any other corridors.

-If a member of staff asks for your phone because you are using it in the wrong place, give it to them.
-They will take it to the main office.
-Politely find out the teachers’ name if you don’t know it.
-See Mrs Wren, Miss Campbell or Mrs Evans to get the phone back.
+If a member of staff asks for your phone because you are using it in the wrong place, politely find out the teachers’ name if you don’t know it.
+See Mrs Evans, Miss Campbell or Miss Duncan to get the phone back.

 We are working hard on supporting high attendance so that students do as well as they can.
 There are several strategies in use.

-Students must contact school using the absence line on every day of absence.
-On their return to school students must supply a note to their tutor explaining their absence.
+Students must contact school using the absence line (0208 270 6222) on every day of absence.
+On their return to school students must supply a note explaining their absence.
 There are slips for this purpose in the student planners.
-Students who receive Bursary are not eligible for their weekly payment unless they follow these procedures.

 If we are concerned about a student we will use an attendance card to monitor their attendance.
 If concerns continue we will contact parents and discuss further support.

 We hope that these strategies will show that we are supporting students who need help and allowing mature students to take more responsibility for their learning.
-We also want to make it clear that attendance is a key factor in success.
+We also want to make it clear that excellent attendance is vital for success in Sixth Form.

-Reminder that students who are unable to make school must make sure they phone into the sick line (0208 724 1531) on the days they are sick and bring in a letter to confirm their absence on their first day back.
-Should the student have a medical appointment that is unable to be made outside of school hours the appointment card must be brought to Miss Campbell, Mrs Evans or Mrs Yeaman BEFORE the appointment.
-Emergency appointments which have no prior notice must have a card given to Miss Campbell, Mrs Evans or Mrs Yeaman on the students return to school.
+Should the student have a medical appointment that is unable to be made outside of school hours the appointment card/letter must be brought to Miss Campbell, Miss Duncan or Mrs Rooke BEFORE the appointment.
+Emergency appointments which have no prior notice must have a card/letter given to Miss Campbell, Miss Duncan or Mrs Rooke on the students return to school.